 The following is taken from my personal experiences as a dog owner with all my own dogs coming from puppies, my observations as a behaviourist, my volunteering work at kennels and my formal learnings.
 In an ideal world it would be good to be able to follow all the following advice and I would recommend it whole heartedly.

 You should have firstly decided on the right breed or crossbreed for you and your lifestyle and then found the right place to get you puppy from (see other topics on /pedigree-dog-or-crossbreed and /where-should-i-get-my-dog-from ).
 Before you go to look at any puppies there are some questions you should be asking of the breeder or owner that might well help get you off to a good start.
 Ask these questions before you go to have a look for I know the powerful draw of a cute pup.

 Mum and dad:- You want to see mum definitely and she should be with the pups, father too would be good.
 If mum is not there then don’t go and have a look.
-Puppies learn a lot from mum, things like bite inhibition (not biting too hard), being told off, hierachal decision making and much more.There are hereditary genes for aggression, nervousness and other traits and behaviours so try to ascertain that mum and if possible dad are sound to give you a good head start, especially if a new owner.
+Puppies learn a lot from mum, things like bite inhibition (not biting too hard), being told off, hierachal decision making and much more.There can be hereditary genes for aggression, nervousness and other traits and behaviours so try to ascertain that mum and if possible dad are sound to give you a good head start, especially if a new owner.

 Litter size:- Steer away from very large litters, breeders might say, she is a great mum with 14 puppies, but big litters leave little room in the bitches womb for good development of puppies and sometimes puppies have joint problems from an early age because of this, if they have spent a long length of time squashed up in a bad position then it stands to reason that it might cause a problem with development.
 Also sadly some unscrupulous breeders will put pups from different litters together to sell.
 A puppy should be with littermates when you have a look, not on it's own as this will be detrimental to it's outcome.